 If successful, he will chop seven years and a few months off Kim Chang-ho’s record for climbing all of the world’s 14 highest peaks, though the two feats hardly bear comparison.
 Chang-ho climbed without oxygen and started his Everest expedition at sea level, traveling 60 days to the base camp by kayak, bike and on foot.
 Purja climbs the standard routes with the aid of supplemental oxygen and an all-star team of Sherpas.
 It’s a different game.

-Purja is Nepalese, a member of the Gurkha ethnic group renowned for their service with the British army.
-He spent 16 years in the U.K. military, earning selection to the Gurkha Regiment and later transferring to the elite Special Boat Service.
+Born in Nepal, Purja spent 16 years in the U.K. military, earning selection to the Gurkha Regiment and later transferring to the elite Special Boat Service.
 He climbed Everest for the first time in 2016, during a month-long leave before an overseas deployment.

 In 2017 he took part in the British Gurkha Expedition to Everest, demonstrating a preternatural talent for linking high summits.
 He climbed Everest twice during that trip, and then tagged Lhotse and Makalu for good measure.
 In just over five days, he’d climbed three of the world’s five highest mountains.
 His time for the Everest-Lohtse double was just over 10 hours.
 (This week he lowered that triple-summit record to 48 hours and 30 minutes, though in the heavy traffic his time from Everest to Lhotse was five minutes slower than in 2017.)